pwncollege/linux-luminarium/destruction/rm-rf-root-read/DESCRIPTION.md

 This challenge will force you to try it.
 It's almost the same as the previous one, but you must read the flag yourself after you destroy the system.
+After you `rm` everything, your previously-launched `/challenge/check` will restore the `/flag` file and make it readable.
+Then you can `read` it!